 I tried on seven dresses and fell in love with two.
 They were complete opposites, one with a full chiffon skirt and divine embellished neckline, and the other…well, I won’t share too much just yet!

 My family were just as undecided, so we had only one choice – to start finding any little thing that would make one more or less appealing than the other.
 Our tips for choosing between two dresses has never been more relevant!

 The question that stood out in my mind was the one my mum and fellow editor Kathy asked when I first got engaged, “What do you think best suits your personal style?”
 You can look amazing in any number of dresses, but there will always be one design that better represents who you are.

 For me, finding the right dress was as much about the accessories as it was the gown.
 The full skirt was certainly a way to make an entrance, but a veil was going to be too much.
 With the winter weather to consider, it was also going to be a challenge to find a jacket or cape that would suit.
 When I tried a cathedral veil with the other dress, I felt ready to walk down the aisle.
 My mum helped confirm my choice when she teared up.

-I’m the kind of person who usually researches every possible option before making a decision, so it took me a while to feel fully confident.
+I’m the kind of person who usually researches every possible option, so it took me a while to feel sure of my decision.
 The feeling you get when you’re in the dress is almost impossible to capture for later, so it’s easy to start questioning.
 Could I really find ‘The One’ in the first store I visited?
 If I didn’t have that instant emotional reaction when I put it on, is it really ‘The One’?